How Does Alcohol Affect Sleep?

 How to Drink & Sleep Responsibly

 So with all of this information, does that mean you should give up drinking for good to preserve quality sleep?
 Nope!
-You can still enjoy a drink or two, but there are a couple of tips you should follow to ensure it’s not impairing your sleep:
+You can still enjoy a drink or two, but there are a couple of tips you should follow to ensure it’s not impairing your sleep:- Allow at minimum three hours between your last drink and the time you go to bed.

 - Drink water along with alcohol to help flush the alcohol out.